rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-NOTE: Errors added to +record.errors[:base]+ relate to the state of the record as a whole, and not to a specific attribute.
+NOTE: Errors added to `record.errors[:base]` relate to the state of the record as a whole, and not to a specific attribute.

-The +validates_with+ helper takes a class, or a list of classes to use for validation.
-There is no default error message for +validates_with+.
+The `validates_with` helper takes a class, or a list of classes to use for validation.
+There is no default error message for `validates_with`.
 You must manually add errors to the record's errors collection in the validator class.

-To implement the validate method, you must have a +record+ parameter defined, which is the record to be validated.
+To implement the validate method, you must have a `record` parameter defined, which is the record to be validated.

-Like all other validations, +validates_with+ takes the +:if+, +:unless+ and +:on+ options.
-If you pass any other options, it will send those options to the validator class as +options+:
+Like all other validations, `validates_with` takes the `:if`, `:unless` and `:on` options.
+If you pass any other options, it will send those options to the validator class as `options`:

 ```ruby
 class Person < ActiveRecord::Base